-- 1. Slide the windshield hinges (A) of the main bow (B) onto the windshield frame and secure with the pins. - 2.
-Slide the eye ends of the aft legs (C) into the deck hinges (D) and secure with the pins. - 3.
-Unfold the canvas top (E) and slide the windshield hinges (F) of the forward legs (G) onto the windshield frame and secure with the pins. - 4.
-If equipped, zip the front curtain (H) and the side curtains (I) to the top (E) first and then snap the curtains to the windshield frame. - The jaw slides (J) should not need to be adjusted. - If you decide to adjust the jaw slide positions, obtain the correct measurements from your selling dealer.
+- Insert the end eyes of the main bow (A) into the aft hinges on the windshield and secure them with the pins. - Pull the secondary bows (B) forward and insert the end eyes of the forward braces (C) into the forward hinges on the windshield. - Insert the end eyes of the aft braces(D) into the deck hinges and secure them with the pins. - The jaw slides should not need to be adjusted. - If you decide to adjust the jaw slide positions, get the correct measurements from your selling dealer.